-So what are the effects of Cold Water Shock?
+What are the signs of Cold Water Shock?

-At the same time as your breathing goes out of control, your blood pressure shoots up as your body tries to keep your blood warm by moving it towards the middle of your body (this is why you go pale when you’re cold).
+- As you lose control of your breathing, your blood pressure will shoot up as your body tries to keep your blood warm by moving it towards the middle of your body.

 Once your breathing is back under control, this is your window to get out of the water before the further effects of cold water shock kick in.

-As your muscles cool, your strength, endurance and muscle control reduces to the point when you can’t swim any longer so can’t rescue yourself.
-The point at which you can’t swim any more is called ‘swim failure’, and if you haven’t got out of the water or managed to get hold of a buoyancy aid (like a lifejacket) by this time, you will drown.
+- As your muscles cool, your strength, endurance and muscle control will reduce and you'll likely find you can no longer swim.
+This is called ‘swim failure’ and, if you haven’t got out of the water or managed to get hold of a buoyancy aid, by this time, you will drown.

-- All waters around the UK are cold enough to induce the cold shock effects, even in high summer.
+- All waters around the UK are cold enough to induce the cold shock effects, even in summer months